Lokibot1/RentalHub/README.md

 ```

 Replace your-new-branch with a descriptive name.
 This ensures you are always working with the latest updates.

+## Project Contributors
+Originally developed with @https://github.com/almerleoalmazan as our mentor, https://github.com/codeut182 as our backend developer, and https://github.com/jsjs2324 for enhancement of FrontEnd specifically on User Interface.

 ## Project Structure